gl-ankit-kumar/PRODIGY_DS_02/README.md

     ```

 2. **Explore with Jupyter Notebook:**
-    - Open `Titanic_Dataset_Analysis.ipynb` in Jupyter Notebook for an interactive experience.
+    - Open `EDA on Titanic Dataset.ipynb` in Jupyter Notebook for an interactive experience.

 ## Inferences
 - Data Exploration